Hello, friends! Join me for how to paint stripes on a wall!

 First step is to measure your wall.
 I wanted to horizontal stripes, so I needed to measure top to bottom.
 Because I was not removing the trim, I did not include this space.
 I measured from the top of the wall to the top of the trim piece.

 Next, consider the width for each stripe.
 My wall height was just over 10 feet, so I decided 9.5 inch spacing would look best.

 Getting the lines straight can be a challenge.
 I used this awesome level to help!
-Whew, this level [[Amazon_Link_Text]] saved me.
+Whew, the level saved me.
 I made many, many attempts to get it perfect and eventually got this: